EddieTheCubeHead/Stagnum/server/README.md

 This install both the requirements of the server **and** the requirements for testing (like `pytest`).

-After running this command you can run the test set with the command:
+After running this command you can run the test set at repository root with the command:

 ```
 pytest server